Auditor Role in Sdn Bhd Company

 - Invoices raised should be pre-numerically referenced on every single invoice and copy of which file accordingly in an invoice file.

 - Payment vouchers should also be pre-numerically numbered, properly checked and authorized by the respective personnel in charge.
 Supporting documents should be attached together with the payment vouchers when presenting for approval for payment.
-Ideally, these invoices/bills be stamped “PAID” to avoid their re-presentation.
+Ideally, these invoices/bills are stamped “PAID” to avoid their re-presentation.

 - Bank-in of cheques or cash should ideally be done on a daily basis.
-Indicate the name of client, invoice number paid and the official receipt or purpose of bank-in and filed accordingly.
+Indicate the name of the client, invoice number paid and the official receipt or purpose of bank-in and filed accordingly.
 Section 82(1) (b) of the Income Tax Act, 1967 requires the issue of printed receipts serially numbered for every sum received if the gross takings for a year exceeded RM150,000 and RM100,000 for goods and services rendered respectively.

 - Bank balance should be checked and reconciled with the bank statements at the end of every month.

 - Receipts and payments should be updated promptly to monitor Company’s cash flow on daily basis.

 - Proper books such as sales, purchases, debtors and creditors, journal and bank book should be maintained and updated promptly.

 - Management account, i.e. Balance Sheet and Income Statement be drawn up at the end of every month to monitor the financial position of the Company.